 Based on the free cash flow formula, we can see three main reasons why a company is increasing its FCF:

-The company is increasing their net income or their net income margin.
+The company is increasing its net income or its net income margin.

 There is a reduction in the working capital, meaning that the company might be using its operating cash more efficiently, probably reducing the cash conversion cycle days.

 The management decided to reduce the money directed to CAPEX, which implies that probably the company and, consequently, its free cash flow will not grow much more.

 The best choice is to find a company with a stable compound annual growth rate in its free cash flow.
 Novice investors should keep themselves away from erratic FCF over time and, even more, from companies reporting negative FCF.

 On the other side, one can recognize a successful company before other investors by following its FCF.
 Take, for example, which started having a positive trailing 12 months (TTM) free cash flow since 2019 second quarter.
 It has seen a 750% plus return since then.

 Free cash flow yield as a financial ratio